BioXiao/BrainMap/analysis/peril_wholebrain.md

 # Design Overview

-This file shows the wt-v-ko comparison for peril_kidney.
+This file shows the wt-v-ko comparison for peril_wholebrain.

 Samples used are: